Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Application to Dietary Intake Data

 \subsection{Results}

-Based on our model selection criteria, we selected a model with $K=6$ classes.
+Based on our model selection criteria, we selected $K=6$ classes.
 We observed good convergence and mixing of our sampling algorithm.
-Figure \ref{fig:data_result} displays the derived dietary patterns and MAP tree under the selected model.
+Figure \ref{fig:data_result} displays the derived dietary patterns and MCC tree under the selected model.
 The estimated diffusion variances for the 7 major food groups are 3.64 (fat), 1.75 (fruit), 2.88 (grain), 3.67 (meat), 3.58 (dairy), 2.60 (sugar), and 3.62 (vegetable).
 These estimates are consistent with the dietary pattern shown in Figure \ref{fig:data_result}.
 The smallest variance occurs amongst fruit items.
 The probabilities of exposure to these fruit items do not vary much across latent classes, but the largest source of variation is identified in class 2.
 Fat, meat, dairy, and vegetable groups display the largest degrees of variability, implying that the dietary patterns exhibit major differences in items belonging to these major food groups.
-We assessed whether group-specific variance parameters were necessary as opposed to homogeneous variance parameters by the predictive likelihoods of DDT-LCM and ``DDT-LCM (homogeneous var)" in five-fold cross-validation.
-The average log-likelihoods were $-3738.771$ and $-3746.070$, respectively.
-This indicated that DDT-LCM with group-specific variance parameters produced better predictive performance.
-These results emphasize the importance of group-specific variability parameters.
+The average log-likelihoods in five-fold cross-validation were $-3738.771$ and $-3746.070$ for DDT-LCM and ``DDT-LCM (homogeneous var)'', respectively, indicating that DDT-LCM with group-specific variance parameters produced better predictive performance.